Happy Birthday to me

 The proud and haughty he casts down

-and exalts the meek and lowlies
+while exalting the meek and lowlies

 So for my birthday this year